 - Clear.
 State what you do without over-explaining.

 - Direct.
-Name the problem your organization works to solve, the reason your organization exists, the people or animals you seek to help.
+Name the problem your organization works to solve, the reason your organization exists, and the people or animals you help.

 When a nonprofit mission statement is a long, word-packed, compound-complex sentence or goes on for three or four sentences, the problem is often a lack of clarity around the mission.
 What problem are we here to solve?
 Why do we exist?
 Who are we here to help?

 Often people involved in an organization have different answers to these questions, and a long mission statement reflects a desire to include everyone’s perspective.

 Instead of packing your nonprofit mission statement full of words, work on getting everyone to a consensus on why the organization exists.
 Then work on the words of the mission statement.

 Choose the right words to convey your organization’s purpose in a concise, memorable, and inspiring way.